Jhelum: British Raj

 During the Mutiny of 1857, 35 British soldiers of the Regular 24th Regiment of Foot were killed at the Battle of Jhelum by mutineers from the Honourable East India Company's 14th Bengal Native Infantry (roughly 500 of the soldiers mutinied, with roughly 100 of the Sikh soldiers remaining loyal).
 Among the dead was Captain Francis Spring, the eldest son of Colonel William Spring.
 A lectern inside St John's Church shows the names of those 35 soldiers.
 St John's Church is located beside the river Jhelum and remains a landmark in the city.
 It was built in 1860 as a Protestant church and was in use throughout the British period.
-For the past forty years, it was closed to the public and in poor condition; however, it has since been renovated and reopened and is now maintained.
+For forty years, it was closed to the public and in poor condition; however, in 2007, it was renovated and reopened and is now maintained.

 The British soldier William Connolly won a Victoria Cross for his bravery during this battle.
 Mirza Dildar Baig, also known as Khaki Shah, took part in the mutiny at Jhelum and was later celebrated by Indian Nationalists.
 He was captured and arrested with the remaining mutineers by authorities in Kashmir and later hanged near the river Jhelum.
 His grave is in a shrine in Jhelum Dildarnagar, and a small town in Uttar Pradesh is also named after him.

 The railway bridge on the river Jhelum was built in 1873 by the British engineer William St. John Galwey.
 He also made the great Empress Victoria Bridge over the river Sutlej.
 During World War I, the Jhelum District "stood first" among districts in recruiting for the British war effort, with greater financial assistance from the British government channeled into the area in return.